OpenNeuroDerivatives/ds002872-fmriprep/README.md

 # ds002872 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds002872](https://openneuro.org/datasets/ds002872).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.1 on [ds002872](https://openneuro.org/datasets/ds002872).

 ## Methods